-Deliver instantaneous status updates whenever user state changes for any number of connected users.
+Deliver instantaneous status updates whenever user state changes for any number of connected users across related apps.

 Detect and update connected user counts and locations.

-Show when a user is currently typing a chat message.
+Show when a user is typing a chat message.

-Monitor device battery state and trigger events when preset thresholds are hit.
+Monitor device battery state, and trigger events when thresholds are met.

 Trigger powerful serverless functions to run business logic whenever a user connects or disconnects.